MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/updatepolicy.md

    (meaning, data will be ingested only once to each table in the chain of affected tables).
 * When referencing the `Source` table in the `Query` part of the policy (or in Functions referenced by the latter), make sure you **don't** use the qualified name of the table
    (meaning, use `TableName` and not `database("DatabaseName").TableName` nor `cluster("ClusterName").database("DatabaseName").TableName`).
-* A query which is run as part of an update policy does not have read access to tables which have the [RestrictedViewAccess policy](restrictedviewaccesspolicy.md) enabled.
+* A query which is run as part of an update policy doesn't have read access to tables which have the [RestrictedViewAccess policy](restrictedviewaccesspolicy.md) enabled.